Volta Trucks: History

-In February 2021 Volta Trucks announced US EV technology solutions company Proterra as the battery supplier for the Volta Zero.

-The company also confirmed the appointment of Meritor as the drivetrain component supplier, claiming that the Volta Zero would be Europe's first commercial vehicle to use an innovative eAxle to drive the rear wheels.
-Partnerships with other global tier 1 suppliers announced included Bridgestone who supplied tyres to the Volta Zero launch vehicle and pilot fleet.
-Further confirmations included Carrier Transicold as the supplier of the refrigerated equipment and Paneltex of the cargo boxes.
+In February 2021 Volta Trucks announced that US EV technology company, Proterra, would be the supplier for the Volta Zero's batteries.
+Additionally, the company also confirmed the appointment of Meritor as the supplier for the Volta Zero's drivetrain component.
+Other partnerships with global Tier One suppliers announced included Bridgestone as the supplier for the Volta Zero's tires, and Carrier Transicold as the supplier of the refrigerated equipment, and Paneltex as the supplier of Volta Zero's Cargo Boxes.